 Instead, its main purpose is to do what the MGU-H does, and harvest otherwise “wasted” kinetic energy from the decelerating wheels and turn it into electrical energy, which can then be sent to the energy store.
 From there, it can be sent to both the turbocharger’s compressor or the wheels themselves when the accelerator is pressed, giving the car that massive boost in power.

-The ERS system of an F1 car is used to recover what may be called wasted energy, and use it to give the car a boost in power of several hundred horsepower every lap.
+The ERS system of an F1 car is used to recover what may be called wasted energy, and use it to give the car a boost in power of several hundred HP every lap.
 It is made up of many different components, all part of the powertrain of the car.
-The two main components are the motor generator units, the MGU-H and the MGU-K.
+The two main components are the MGU-H and the MGU-K.